mondele/btt-writer-docs/docs/tImport.rst

 * The project opens.

 * Observe that there is a triangle icon in the left column.
-Click the triangle icon to view only the chunks with a conflict.
+Tap the triangle icon to view only the chunks with a conflict.

   * The text that was in the translation before the import is in the upper box.